EU registration (free movement)

 If you are a citizen of an EU Member State, a Nordic country, Liechtenstein or Switzerland, you do not need a residence permit to stay in Finland.
 You can stay and work freely in Finland for up to three months.
 You need to have a valid identity card or passport.

 However, you need to register your right of residence at the Finnish Immigration Service if you stay in Finland for longer than three months.
-If you are a citizen of a Nordic country (Denmark, Iceland, Norway and Sweden), you need to register your right of residence at a Local Register Office.
+If you are a citizen of a Nordic country (Denmark, Iceland, Norway or Sweden), or Sweden), contact the Digital and Population Data Services Agency.

 When you have submitted your registration, you will receive a personal identity code and your stay in Finland will be legal.
 Even if you have registered your information in the Population Information System at a Local Register Office, you also need to apply for registration of your right of residence at the Finnish Immigration Service.